vikramIde/stockexchange_server/README.md

-# DailyStoreRating-WebAPI
+# STOCKExchange-WebAPI
-Daily Store Rating System Web API in Nodejs
+Stock Exchange System Web API in Nodejs

 ## Installation
 A fresh installation of the project will usually involve the following steps: